Wolverine and the X-Men (TV series): Latin America and Brazil

 In July 2008, the series was pre-sold to Jetix. starting August 25, 2008 from Mondays to Thursdays at 4:30 p.m.
 Unusually, all 26 episodes of the first season were aired in Brazil and Latin America before the series started in any other country.
 Also, the series airs in Rede Record in Brazil from Mondays to Fridays at 7:00 p.m., starting November 9, 2009.
 In Mexico, the series aired on Azteca 7.

 Australia

 In Australia, the first series aired on ABC1 Sunday mornings.
 The series was then repeated weekdays in early morning and late afternoon timeslots.
 The show then aired on ABC3, along with other series from Marvel Animation on Sunday nights.

 Merchandise

 Hasbro produced a Wolverine and the X-Men toyline as a tie-in to the series.
 The first wave consisted of Avalanche, Beast, Colossus, Cyclops, Logan (not in classic outfit), Iceman, Magneto, and Wolverine.
 Wave two contained the new figures Nightcrawler and a Black Uniform Wolverine.
 Wave Three, the final wave, added Forge and Toad to the line.
-The toy line ended before any of the main females of the series were turned into toys; notably missing were Emma Frost, Jean Grey, Shadowcat, Rogue, and Storm.
+The toy line ended before any of the main females of the series were given toys; notably missing were Emma Frost, Jean Grey, Shadowcat, Rogue, and Storm.

 Reception

+On review aggregator Rotten Tomatoes, 67% of 6 critics gave the series a positive review.